rudolfgrauberger/sonar-cxx-wiki/Coverage-tracers.md

 ### Gcov / gcovr

 1. Make sure to compile and link with the ```--coverage``` flag.
 Disable optimizations and switch on debugging.
 2. Execute your application / your tests.
-This will generate .gcda-files.
+This will generate .gcda files.
 3. Collect the coverage information and generate the report using gcovr:
 ```BASH
 gcovr -x -r . > report.xml